KAREN A. THOLE, Head of the Department of Mechanical and Nuclear Engineering

 Admission requirements listed here are in addition to requirements stated in the GENERAL INFORMATION section of the Graduate Bulletin.
 Applicants apply for admission to the program via the Graduate School application for admission.
 The language of instruction at Penn State is English.
 English proficiency test scores (TOEFL/IELTS) may be required for international applicants.
 Consult the English Proficiency section of the Graduate Bulletin Application and Admission Procedures page for more information.

 To maintain a high quality program, it is important that our students are of a caliber to succeed.
 As such, the admission requirements for the students enrolling in the MSAMD and MEngAMD degree program will be based on: academic records, GRE scores, applicable work experience, their personal statement of interests in additive manufacturing design, and three letters of recommendation from a previous professor or supervisor who can attest to the applicant’s academic potential.
-Applicants will be expected to have a Bachelor of Science or four-year Associates degree from an accredited institution in engineering, manufacturing, materials science, or related field.
+Applicants will be expected to have a Bachelor of Science or four-year Associates degree in engineering, manufacturing, materials science, or related field from a U.S. regionally accredited institution or from an officially recognized degree-granting international institution.
 An undergraduate cumulative grade point average of 3.0 or better on a 4.0 scale in the final two years of undergraduate studies is required.

 Requirements listed here are in addition to requirements stated in the DEGREE REQUIREMENTS section of the Graduate Bulletin.